Royal tours of Saint Lucia: 21st century

 Prince Andrew, Duke of York visited in February 2004 to mark the island's 25th anniversary of independence.
 On 21 February, the Duke attended a National Youth Rally at Beausejar Cricket Ground, a Reception on board HMS Monmouth, Castries, and visited Ciceron School.
 He laid a wreath at the Commonwealth War Graves Cemetery, and later attended the Independence Gala Performance at Mindoo Phillip Park.
 On 22 February, the Duke attended the Independence Day Parade, and later visited the National Skills Development Centre, la Place Carenage, and the National Exhibition at Castries.

-Charles and Camilla, the Prince of Wales and the Duchess of Cornwall, visited Saint Lucia in March 2008.
+The Prince of Wales and Duchess of Cornwall, visited Saint Lucia in March 2008.
 They arrived on 7 March and were received by the Governor-General Dame Pearlette Louisy, and later visited the Fond Doux Estate.
 The Prince visited Rabot Estate, Hotel Chocolat, held a meeting on sustainable eco-tourism, and later launched the National Youth Mentoring Programme and Chamber of Commerce's Young Business Trust at the Prime Minister's residence.
 The Prince and the Duchess later attended a reception hosted by the Governor-General at Government House.

 I know that she regards her role as your head of state and your Queen as being an enormous privilege as you have developed as a nation the fact that you wanted to remain as a realm and wanted the Queen to remain as your Queen, is something that has always meant a great deal to her and she has always taken a particular interest in all of her realms and she follows your fortunes here in Saint Lucia with great interest.